 If the President believes that he or she is unsuitable to continue in office,

-If the chairman or any other member is removed for misbehaviour, the President must send the issue to the Supreme Court for further investigation.
+If the chairman or any other member is removed for misbehaviour, the President must send the issue to the Supreme Court of India for further investigation.
 The advice of the court is binding on the President.

 SPSCs have important tasks, including administering recruitment exams for several state civil services such as the State Administrative Service, the State Police Service, and other associated services.